Toonerville, Missouri: History

-Conservation Areas
+Conservation areas

 The army started to sell pieces of land after the war.
 The Missouri Department of Conservation bought 7,000 acres with a donation from August Busch.
 The University of Missouri bought another 7,000 which was later sold to the Conservation Department.
 Today, this property is part of the Busch Memorial Conservation Area and the Weldon Spring Conservation Area.

-Tourist Attractions
+Tourist attractions

 After the various efforts to clean up hazardous materials, the land is now used for fishing, hiking, hunting, and bicycling.

 Stairs leading up the massive waste containing structure to the highest peak in St. Charles.

 The Weldon Spring Site Remedial Action Project (WSSRAP)

-In 2001, the completion on the gargantuan structure covers roughly 45 acres and stores 1.5 million cubic yards of hazardous waste material.
+In 2001, the completion of the gargantuan structure covered roughly 45 acres and stores 1.5 million cubic yards of hazardous waste material.
 Visitors can take the stairs that lead to its peak, where there is a viewing platform and plaques that provide information on the local area, its history, and the construction of the waste preserving site.
 Visitors can also see the 9,000-square-foot interpretive center housed in a building at the base of the cell that was once used to check workers for radioactivity.
 The peak of the Weldon Spring waste cell is the highest point in St. Charles County.

 Weldon Spring's Lewis and Clark Trails

-There are two distinctive trails within the Weldon Spring Conservation area south of route 94 and north of the Missouri river.
+There are two distinctive trails within the Weldon Spring Conservation area south of route 94 and north of the Missouri River.
 Both trails sync up at a scenic view of the Missouri River.

 The Lewis Trail

-The longer of the two, at 7.9 miles, covers the length from 94 towards the Missouri River and also extends closer to the Missouri Bluffs Golf Club in a loop that heads back north towards 94.
+The Lewis Trail, the longer of the two at 7.9 miles, covers the length from Route 94 towards the Missouri River and also extends closer to the Missouri Bluffs Golf Club in a loop that heads back north towards 94.